-&lt;sup>2Unfortunately, support for state saving/restoration needs to be individually and manually added to each class in the simulation, including user-programmed simple modules.
+2Unfortunately, support for state saving/restoration needs to be individually and manually added to each class in the simulation, including user-programmed simple modules.

-OMNoT++ Simulation Manual Darallal Distributed Simulation
+Other Latter Many of OMINET++ Simulation Manual - - Parallel Distributed Simulation

 Customizing and Extending OMNeT++

 OMNeT++ is an open system, and several details of its operation can be customized and extended by writing C++ code.
 Some extension interfaces have already been covered in other chapters: